 Husband called me Michelangelo and snapped this picture.

 Two coats of chalkboard paint later I have a new kitchen backsplash!

-I painted the outlet covers to match the wall
+I painted the outlet covers with chalkboard paint to match the wall.

 Husband and I are having so much fun drawing on the walls!
 We like it so much that we are keeping the chalkboard backsplash permanently!